Governance & Nominating Committee

 GOVERNANCE AND NOMINATING COMMITTEE CHARTER

-The Governance and Nominating Committee (“Committee”) will assist the Ashland Global Holdings Inc. (“Company”) Board of Directors (“Board”) in identifying qualified individuals to become Board members, in determining the composition of the Board and its committees, in developing and implementing the Company’s corporate governance guidelines, and in ensuring the independence of the Board as it exercises its corporate governance and oversight roles for the benefit of shareholders and the Company’s other constituencies, including, but not limited to, counsel to the full Board with respect to (A) Board size, organization, membership, and function, (B) Board committee structure, size, and membership, and (C) succession planning for the executive management of the company.
+The Governance and Nominating Committee (“Committee”) will assist the Ashland Inc. (“Company”) Board of Directors (“Board”) in identifying qualified individuals to become Board members, in determining the composition of the Board and its committees, in developing and implementing the Company’s corporate governance guidelines, and in ensuring the independence of the Board as it exercises its corporate governance and oversight roles for the benefit of shareholders and the Company’s other constituencies, including, but not limited to, counsel to the full Board with respect to (A) Board size, organization, membership, and function, (B) Board committee structure, size, and membership, and (C) succession planning for the Board.

 The Committee is composed of three or more directors, as determined by the Board.
 All members of the Committee shall be independent directors and shall satisfy the New York Stock Exchange standard for independence for members of the Committee.
-The Board elects the members of the Committee at the annual organization meeting of the Board for terms of one year, or until their successors are duly elected and qualified.
+The Board elects the members and the Chair of the Committee at the annual organization meeting of the Board for terms of one year, or until their successors are duly elected and qualified.
 Members shall serve at the pleasure of the Board.
-Unless a Chairman is elected by the full Board, the members may designate a Chairman by majority vote of the full membership of the Committee.
+The Chair of the Committee shall rotate at least once every four years.
+Unless a Chair is elected by the full Board, the members may designate a Chair by majority vote of the full membership of the Committee.

-The Committee shall meet at least four times a year and at such other times as required, upon the call of the Chairman of the Committee or the Chairman of the Board.
+The Committee shall meet at least four times a year and at such other times as required, upon the call of the Chair of the Committee or the Chair of the Board.
 A majority of the members of the Committee shall constitute a quorum.
+The Committee will keep minutes of its meetings and will regularly report to the Board on its activities, making recommendations as appropriate.

 III.
 Responsibilities and Authorities

-1. Lead the search for and recommend qualified nominees for shareholder election to the Board for the next annual meeting and proposed nominees for election by the Board to fill vacancies which occur between annual meetings.
+- Lead the search for and recommend qualified nominees for shareholder election to the Board for the next annual meeting and proposed nominees for election by the Board to fill vacancies which occur between annual meetings.
 The Committee shall also review potential candidates suggested to it and report to the Board regarding the results of such review.
 The Committee shall identify qualified individuals consistent with criteria approved by the Board, and it shall select individuals as director nominees who exhibit the highest personal and professional integrity, who have demonstrated exceptional ability and judgment and who shall be most effective in serving the interests of the Company’s shareholders.
-Additionally, the Committee shall seek director candidates who exhibit the following personal and professional qualifications: (1) significant experience in either the chemical, construction or consumer marketing industries; (2) product or process innovation experience; (3) international business expertise; (4) diverse experience in policy-making in business, government, education and/or technology, or in areas that are relevant to the Company’s global business and strategy; (5) possess an inquisitive and objective nature, practical wisdom and mature judgment; and (6) the ability to work with the Company’s existing directors and management.
+Additionally, the Committee shall seek -2- director candidates who exhibit the following personal and professional qualifications: (1) significant experience in either the chemical, industrial, life science, personal and/or household care industries; (2) product or process innovation experience; (3) international business expertise; (4) diverse experience in policy-making in business, government, education and/or technology, or in areas that are relevant to the Company’s global business and strategy; (5) possess an inquisitive and objective nature, practical wisdom and mature judgment; and (6) the ability to work with the Company’s existing directors and management.
 Diversity of race, ethnicity, gender and age are important factors in evaluating individuals for Board membership.

-7. Recommend to the Board programs and procedures relating to the compensation (including review of stock ownership guidelines), evaluation, retention, retirement and resignation of directors.
+- Recommend to the Board programs and procedures relating to the evaluation, retention, retirement, resignation and succession planning of directors.

-9. Review and recommend policies and procedures to ensure that the Board and its committees are properly constituted and organized to carry out their statutory and fiduciary responsibilities.
+- Review and recommend policies and procedures to ensure that the Board and its committees are properly constituted and organized to carry out their statutory and fiduciary responsibilities, including, but not limited to, oversight of ESG activities of the company.

 The Committee shall have the sole authority to retain any search firm engaged to assist in identifying director candidates, including the sole authority to approve related fees and retention terms.
 The Committee shall also have authority to obtain advice and assistance from legal, accounting, or other advisors.